 - purchase one or more completed or off-plan properties of no less than AED 2 million from a list of approved local real estate companies

 Please note that the residence visa expiry or cancellation in the UAE for expats has been extended from 90 days for property owners.
 Therefore, expats now have 6 months to either amend their status and get another residence visa or leave the country.
 Fines do not apply during the grace period.

 Golden visa for entrepreneurs and startup owners

-Startup investors may now obtain a golden visa, provided their company is registered within the UAE and it should fall under the small and medium enterprises (SME) category with annual revenues of AED 1 million or above.
-Furthermore, the Golden Residence for Entrepreneurs can also be obtained, if:
+Startup investors may now obtain a golden visa, provided their company is registered within the UAE.
+It should fall under the small and medium enterprises (SME) category with annual revenues of AED 1 million or above.
+Furthermore, the Golden Residence for Entrepreneurs can also be obtained if:

 - the person is a founder or one of the founders of a previous entrepreneurial project that was sold with a total value of not less than AED 7 million (USD 19,05,850.80)

 - the approval of the Ministry of Economy or the competent local authorities is required for projects or ideas.

 Countless startups, including several in the travel and tourism industry, have capitalised on this opportunity, set up shop in Dubai, and are already flourishing.

 Dubai & UAE investor visa cost

 The cost of the UAE investor visa varies depending on the chosen method.
 For example, it’s been reported that investing in Dubai properties costs approximately AED 13,000, while investing in a company may cost about AED 1,035.
 Finally, the cost of obtaining a golden visa ranges between AED 650 to 1,150.